lal-fac/lal-fac/README.md

  - React, Redux, CSS modules
  - Firebase, Socket.io, Cloudinary

+### Contact

+If you are interested in my work, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/luis-alfonso-escobedo-padilla/) or send me an email to luis.alfonso.ep@gmail.com

+See you soon!

 <!--
 **lal-fac/lal-fac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.